liip/LiipOneallBundle/README.md

 Please also refer to the Oneall documentation: http://docs.oneall.com/plugins/

-Please also refer to the official documentation of the SecurityBundle, especially for details on the configuration: http://symfony.com/doc/current/book/security.html
+Furthermore please also refer to the official documentation on security, especially for details on the configuration: http://symfony.com/doc/current/book/security.html